Energy

 HKEX Aspect A4, KPI A1.5, A2.3, A3.1

 Swire Properties strives to continually reduce the consumption of energy in our Hong Kong and Chinese Mainland portfolios and in our hotel operations.
-In 2023, we continued using a broad range of technologies and strategies to achieve this objective.
+In 2024, we continued to employ a broad range of technologies and strategies to achieve this objective.

 Some of our properties generate renewable energy on site, using it for operations and in some cases feeding power back into the electricity grid.